sbonefas/NextGenScoring/README.md

 > pip install selenium

 # Usage and Testing
 Due to an unexpected issue between Selenium and Electron, our frontend tests are not able to be ran alongside the backend and integration tests.
+To counter this, you will have to checkout the frontend_testing branch by executing
+> git checkout frontend_testing

 To run the frontend tests, in the "NextGenScoring" directory, run the Python scripts with:
 > python frontend\ tests/name_of_file.py